 - 8 Large Egg Yolks

 - ¼ cup Granulated Sugar

 - Preheat oven to 325ºF (160°C)

 - Combine egg yolks and sugar together in a bowl, whisking until the mixture becomes thick and pale yellow.
-Add approximately half of the liqueur, whisking until incorporated and smooth.
+Add the vanilla and approximately ¼ cup of the heavy cream, whisking until incorporated and smooth.

-- In a small saucepan, combine remaining liqueur with heavy cream, heating to a simmer.
+- In a small pot, heat remaining heavy cream to a simmer.
 Remove from heat.